SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ## API

-This is the REST API the underlying foundation of the middleware.
+This REST API is the underlying foundation of the middleware.

-**Note:** the `/.ui5/` path is reserved for UI5 Core modules and must not be used for third-party modules.
+**Note:** The `/.ui5/` path is reserved for UI5 Core modules and must not be used for third-party modules.

 ---
 ### GET `{path/to/resource}?instrument=true`